-Mexico: Thank you Mr Chairman, and my distinguished colleague and friend from Russia in general knows very well that before starting to drop amendments or awarding options we always try to understand the reason.
+Mexico: Thank you Mr Chairman, and my distinguished colleague and friend from Russia knows very well that before starting to drop amendments, we always try to understand the reason.
 And that’s why I’m putting to you Mr Chairman, her question.
 She said that she cannot support this because she doesn’t see the point.
 Notwithstanding paragraph number 20 is just a general recognition of theorems, acceptable to all in general terms, because it’s only encouraging member states to do something.
-Why the need of having these specific mentioning specific categories: because you have been witness yourself to it, we do here, are not related or are not positively impacting a certain category of people; We heard yesterday a very pernicious interpretation of the convention of 1988 that is we’re not addressing a special category because they were not explicitly mentioned.
-There are reasons why we need this op: because it’s a call for action it’s an action where the members are just stating the obvious.
+Why the need of having these specific mentioning specific categories: because you have been witness yourself to it, what we do here is not positively impacting a certain category of people; We heard yesterday a very pernicious interpretation of the convention of 1988 that is we’re not addressing a special category because they were not explicitly mentioned.
+There are reasons why we need this op: because it’s a call for action, it’s an action where the members are just stating the obvious.
 Because for the benefit of those, we need to have every now and then, explicit mention.
 Otherwise, they will start to believe that because they’re not expressing mentioned that permission or any other person can deliberately leap out of the benefits or initiative.
 I believe that the only conductive way to proceed, as it has happened in the past, would be through explanations of both sides.
 Thank you very much.

-Belgium: Thank you Mr Chair.
-Good morning everyone.
-Belgium is very much in favor of retaining this error would like to propose a compromise, trying to take into account the concerns of the Russian delegation.
-And our compromise goes as follows, to pad, After social marginalization on interest alien young people come, women, and resistance, this, we believe, strikes a balance between having a list of not a list too long, while at the same time focusing on certain groups, which are important to the Russian delegation such as young people.
+Belgium: Good morning everyone.
+Belgium is very much in favor of retaining this list and we would like to propose a compromise, trying to take into account the concerns of the Russian delegation.
+And our compromise goes as follows… After social marginalization and young people come, women, […] this, we believe, strikes a balance between having a list of not a list too long, while at the same time focusing on certain groups, which are important to the Russian delegation such as young people.
 Thank you, Chair.

-Indonesia: You are in agreement with distinguished delegates from Russian Federation, you’re of the few that mentioning some groups when leaving behind another.
-It’s just the same with leaving all behind.
-For example, as I said my concern being country we would like to have my friends in Indonesia proposed after social marginal marginalization, we change the lives into vulnerable members of society without having to have different types of.
+Indonesia: You are in agreement with distinguished delegates from Russian Federation that mentioning some groups when leaving behind another, is just the same with leaving all behind.
+For example, after social marginalization, we could change into vulnerable members of society without having to have different types of.

 France: We pay particular attention to the comments made by the Russian Federation.
 We’d like to propose that we retain the idea proposed by Belgium on marginalization, inter alia, and then we could perhaps rule on the wording, which was agreed on yesterday, and I will read it out now, “ inter alia, women, and vulnerable members of society, including children, adolescence, youth and elderly people.”
 Some were inflexible here and understand that it does not take into account all of the elements in the list including indigenous populations.
 Our proposal enables us to find a compromise.
 We hope so that we can agree on this paragraph.
 And I’d like to repeat that we are flexible.
 Thank you.